The-Marcy-Lab-School/2023-Fall-Curriculum/cheatsheets/git-cheatsheet.md

 <details><summary>Things to avoid</summary><br>

-The main branch should always have working code so as a best practice, we shouldn't
+The `main` branch should always have working code so as a best practice...

-- Work off of the `main` branch.
+- Don't work off of the `main` branch.
-- Merge code that hasn't been tested into the `main` branch .
+- Avoid merging code that hasn't been tested or reviewed into the `main` branch.

 </details>